DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 Generate custom variables using your own JavaScript code.
 JavaScript steps support both synchronous and asynchronous code.

-The JavaScript assertion function comes with the following parameters and requires a return statement.
+The JavaScript function comes with the following parameters and requires a return statement.

 * `vars`: A string containing your browser test [variables][5].
 Use `vars.<YOUR_VARIABLE>` to refer to a browser test variable in your JavaScript snippet.
 For example, if your browser test contains a `USERNAME` variable, call it in your JavaScript snippet using `vars.USERNAME`.